-Statement No. 65, Items Previously Reported as Assets and Liabilities, is effective for periods beginning after December 15, 2012.
+• Statement No. 65, Items Previously Reported as Assets and Liabilities.
 This statement defines new financial statement items called deferred inflows of resources and deferred outflows of resources, and reclassifies certain items previously classified as assets or liabilities to deferred outflows or deferred inflows, respectively.
-The Station has elected not to implement Statement No. 65 before its effective date.
-When implemented, Statement No. 65 may require the restatement of certain previously reported amounts in the financial statements.